 Section 25-11-307(2) requires that the State contribute a certain percentage of the annual compensation of members to cover the normal contributions and a certain percentage to cover the accrued liability contributions of the Plan.
 These individual contribution percentages are established in accordance with an actuarial valuation.
-Based on the funding policy adopted by the Board in October, 2012, the employer rate is set at 7.40% of annual compensation and the amortization period calculated on an open basis.
-Therefore, the amortization period for the June 30, 2019 valuation is 22.9 years, compared to 20.1 years for the last valuation.
+Based on the funding policy adopted by the Board in October 2012, the employer rate is set at 7.40% of annual compensation and the amortization period calculated on an open basis.
+Therefore, the amortization period for the June 30, 2020 valuation is 27.7 years, compared to 22.9 years for the previous valuation.

-The primary reasons for the increase in the amortization period are the change in actuarial assumptions and an investment loss on an actuarial value basis.
+The primary reasons for the increase in the amortization period is the investment loss on an actuarial value basis.
 See Schedule E for a complete analysis of the Financial Experience.